 Health Benefits of Witch Hazel

-Reducing the symptoms of hemorrhoids.
-Applying witch hazel to the skin may help relieve the itching, burning, discomfort, and irritation caused by hemorrhoids.
+Relieving hemorrhoid symptoms.
+Topical applications of witch hazel relieve the itching, burning, discomfort, and irritation caused by hemorrhoids.

 Reducing minor bleeding.
-Applying witch hazel to the skin may reduce minor bleeding.
+Applying witch hazel to superficial wounds may reduce minor bleeding.

 How It Works

-The tannins and flavonoids in witch hazel are responsible for the plant's skin healing properties, with studies demonstrating the soothing effect these compounds have on the skin.
-Furthermore, proanthocyanidins seem to work by inhibiting inflammatory mediators and the formation of platelet-activation, which is one of the main causes of inflammation.
-The flavonoids are particularly recognized for their antioxidant activity, contributing to the healing benefits of the plant.
+The tannins and flavonoids in witch hazel are responsible for the plant's skin healing properties, with studies demonstrating soothing effects of these compounds on the skin.3 Furthermore, proanthocyanidins seem to work by inhibiting inflammatory mediators and platelet activation.4,5 The flavonoids are particularly recognized for their antioxidant activity, contributing to the healing benefits of the plant.

 Witch hazel contains tannins that may help reduce swelling, help fight bacteria, and repair broken skin.